sonovice/liquidGL/README.md

 ## Overview

-`LiquidGL` recreates Apple's upcoming "Liquid Glass" aesthetic in the browser with an ultra-light WebGL shader.
+`liquidGL` recreates Apple's upcoming "Liquid Glass" aesthetic in the browser with an ultra-light WebGL shader.
 WebGL cannot read live pixels for security reasons, the library takes a single high-resolution snapshot of the page when you call `LiquidGL()`.
 This keeps performance smooth, but it also means the pane can't refract content that changes afterwards, such as playing video or animations.
 Your page can still have video and animations, they just won't be refracted through the lens in real time.

 ---

 ## Prerequisites

-Add **both** of the following scripts before you initialise LiquidGL (normally at the end of the `<body>`):
+Add **both** of the following scripts before you initialise liquidGL (normally at the end of the `<body>`):

 ```html
 <!-- html2canvas – DOM snapshotter (required) -->